apache/james-project/src/adr/0043-avoid-elasticsearch-on-critical-reads.md

  - `Email/get` to retrieve various levels of details.
 Depending on requested properties, this is either retrieved from Cassandra alone or from ObjectStorage.

-So, ElasticSearch is queried on every JMAP interaction.
+So, ElasticSearch is queried on every JMAP interaction for listing emails.
 Administrators thus need to enforce availability and good performance for this component.

 Relying on more services for every read also harms our resiliency as ElasticSearch outages have major impacts.